rocketjays-cmyk/Grants-Program/w3b_stitch_app.md

 ### Team members

-- Name of team leader: Jayden C. Saliby
+- Name of team leader: Jayden C. Saliby (Founder) — Inventor of W3b Stitch, author of its provisional patent design, and founder of W3b Stitch Technologies LLC.
+Currently advancing technical expertise through Google IT and CompTIA A+ studies while leading project architecture and development.
-- Names of team members: potential dev companies are on stand-by awaiting funding.
-These include Cowchain, Node Central, etc. I also have independent contractors higly interested such as workflow automation experts.
+- Names of team members: Oluwaseyi Oni (Contributor) — Automation workflow specialist with an MPA from Obafemi Awolowo University and an early supporter of W3b Stitch.
+The team is actively expanding through channels such as Colosseum, LinkedIn, and X, and has initiated discussions with potential collaborators including Cowchain.io and NodeCentral.
 ### Contact

 - **Contact Name:** Jayden C. Saliby